You must have access to the Account section and Manage Users permission to add and edit users.

 Delete a user

 Protect your data.
-If someone with a WordFly user account leaves your organization, you should delete their login credentials so they can no longer access WordFly.
+If a person with a WordFly user account leaves your organization, you should delete their login credentials so they can no longer access WordFly.